 The use of such groups should be adequately justified, and additional safeguards need to be implemented to minimize risks unique to each group.
 According to the Declaration of Helsinki, the investigator must obtain informed consent from the legally authorized representative.
-For research in minors between 12 and <16 years of age (excluding the age of 16), active consent needs to be obtained from both the participant and the parents; for research in children below the age of <12 (excluding the age of 12), active consent of the parents is necessary, whereas the child should be informed at his or level of understanding.
+For research in minors between 12 and <16 years of age (excluding the age of 16), active consent needs to be obtained from both the participant and the parents; for research in children below the age of <12 (excluding the age of 12), active consent of the parents is necessary, whereas the child should be informed at their level of understanding.
 With 'active consent', a signature under an informed consent form is meant.
 This means that it is not sufficient to assume consent after only giving legal representatives the opportunity to object ('opt out').

-(Re 8) Number of participants: Please indicate the number of participants as precisely as possible and indicate the maximum number of participants you aim for.
-Please motivate your choice by means of calculation of statistical power.
+(Item 8) Number of participants:

+Please indicate the number of participants as precisely as possible and indicate the maximum number of participants you aim for.
+Please motivate your choice by means of calculation of statistical power or by providing another valid justification if a power calculation is not possible.

 In case you want to exceed the maximum number after submitting the proposal to the CEP, please send in an amendment to your original proposal.
+For online studies, please remember to deactivate your study if you have included the maximum number of participants (and/or when the end date of the study has been reached).

-(Re 9 and 10) Privacy: Data should be collected and saved in a coded way.
+(Item 9 and 10) Privacy:

+Data should be collected and saved in a coded way.
 Data should preferably not be collected anonymously to ascertain that actual data collection has taken place.
 However, in view of privacy regulations, all data should be saved in a coded way.
-This means that data first need to be pseudonymised (e.g., uncoupling the identifiable information from the data) and after completion of the study, identification codes should be destroyed.
+This means that data first need to be pseudonymised (e.g., uncoupling the identifiable information from the research data) and after completion of the study, identification codes should be destroyed.
 Participants should be informed about how their privacy is guaranteed in the informed consent.
 In case of any deviation from these general guidelines (e.g., in case of longitudinal research in which data from different time points need to be coupled), a justification should be provided in the application form of the CEP.
+Please be aware that online studies pose other privacy risks than laboratory-based studies.
+Therefore, researchers should make use of secure closed systems (e.g. Qualtrics) at all times.
+Also, recruitment via social media platforms for studies with smaller sample sizes or with sensitive topics in the advertised recruitment link could be done via providing contact details of the researcher, who would provide a link to the study upon request (rather than providing the link to the study directly on the platform along with the advertisement).
+These measures could prevent social media from collecting sensitive information about the participant.
+Researchers should inform the participants clearly about the risks (e.g., by pointing out that social media could track participant's behaviours on their platform).

 Please check the privacy rules on the GDPR website.

-(Re 15) Compensation for participation:
+(Item 15) Compensation for participation: